 The SPOT X requires a subscription plan to use, in addition to the one-time device purchase price.
 SPOT X offers two different service subscription options (click for listing).
 You can choose either a monthly Flex Plan or an Annual contract plan, with multiple service tiers available in each.
 The biggest difference between the tiers are the number of ad-hoc messages you can send per month or the frequency in which tracking pings the satellite to record your current location.
 Flex Plans are best for seasonal use and only require a one-month subscription.
 Annual plans are perfect for year ’round use by outdoor junkies with an added benefit of monthly payment.

 The SPOT X requires access to a website to activate the device, enter emergency contacts, and specify pre-defined messages so you don’t have to type them every time you send a check-in update.
-You need to be able to synch this information to your SPOT X using a USB cable connected your computer every time you update this information (along with device software updates), using either a Macintosh or a Windows computer.
-You can’t use a phone to do it however, since the synchronization application requires a computer to run.
+You need to be able to synch this information to your SPOT X using a USB cable connected to your computer every time you update this information (along with device software updates), using either a Macintosh or a Windows computer.
+You can’t use a phone to do it, however, since the synchronization application requires a computer to run.

 SPOT chose to develop a new user interface for the X with its own look and feel so they could make a standalone device, without providing users the option to use a simpler, more familiar user interface like a Smartphone connected using Bluetooth.
 While SPOT does offer an app for download, it can’t be used to control the SPOT X device or interact with it, so it’s pretty worthless.

-The SPOT user interface is raw and inconsistent, which is what you’d expect in a first release on a new device.
+The SPOT user interface is raw and inconsistent, which is what you’d expect in the first release on a new device.
 It’s basically a set of icons that let you navigate up and down through a hierarchical menu system, pointing at different options using a directional pad with a selector button on the middle.
 However, the navigation mechanism is jerky and often jumps to a different menu item than the one you intended.
 The most important button on the interface is the “back” button so you can get back to the previous interface item and try again.

 When you select a top-level item using the directional pad, you never really know how the SPOT X is going to react.
-Some commands like the Check-in button create icons in the top status bar to show you that they’ve been initiated, like a check mark in a waypoint icon, footprints to let you know that tracking has been turned on, or an inbox with a number in it to let you know that new messages have arrived for.
+Some commands like the Check-in button create icons in the top status bar to show you that they’ve been initiated, like a checkmark in a waypoint icon, footprints to let you know that tracking has been turned on, or an inbox with a number in it to let you know that new messages have arrived for.
 But there’s no visual notification or audible beep to tell you that whatever command you’ve triggered has actually completed and the status bar icons are quite difficult to see because they’re so small.
 Some commands are also mysteriously delayed and undocumented status messages are displayed on the screen instead.

 The front of a SPOT X has a full QWERTY keyboard like a blackberry, but the keys are tiny.
 I have the nimble and thin fingers of a violinist (fiddler, actually) and even I mistype characters because the keys are so small.
 While the keyboard is smart enough to capitalize letters at the beginning of sentences, there are certain characters, like the “@” that can only be entered into address-specific fields if you enter a special, undocumented mode where the special character keys work.
 Seriously?